1. basic issues

 - and are strongly rejected by a large part of the population or the employees.

-For this in large companies with many employees can apply that the group population has only 2 SB-seats,
+Approach 1: In big companies with many employees can apply that the third group has only 2 SB-seats and votes,

-Example: A supervisory board has 20 seats, of which 10 are for the shareholders,
+Example: A supervisory board has 20 seats and votes, of which 10 are for the shareholders,

-8 for the employees and 2 for the population.
+8 for the employees and 2 for the third group.

-Another possibility: SB-members of the group “population” can decide that certain members of
+Approach 2: SB-members can decide that certain members of

-the group “population” do not have the right to vote on a SB (but these members remain SB-member).
+the third group do not have the right to vote on a SB (but these members remain SB-member).

 At the same time, an equal number of members of the shareholders then lose their voting right